History of Art Prints: The Guide

 Medieval

 Culture and society heavily influences art.
 The Medieval times, also referred to the dark ages, was a time of economical decay in the wake of the Fallen Roman Empire.
 A lot of art from this period depicts the harsh reality of the times.
 Often grotesque or obscene imagery, it did not leave a lot to the imagination.
-Although this form of art is bold and unsympathetic in nature, as the turn of the millenium unfolded the medieval period transitioned to more extravagant artwork.
+Although this form of art is bold and unsympathetic in nature, as the turn of the millennium unfolded the medieval period transitioned to more extravagant artwork.
 Not only do socioeconomic factors influence art, religion has inspired some of the most famous and iconic pieces of art in human history.
 The depiction of Jesus Christ and the Church, was seen with positivity and the answer to the uncertainty in the current climate.
 During this time churches were being decorated with biblical and mythological imagery.

 Renaissance